Mr-Jerry-Haxor/Risk-Profiler-Extension/README.md

 6. Recalculate request-count formulas if the request runs for every assessment.

 Use conditional calls for expensive or rarely needed lookups.
 Use context-level calls for data required by many checkpoints.

+For question-summary payloads that may vary between collector-style structures and JSON-style collected-data structures, prefer `extractHttpUrls()` or shared traversal helpers instead of hardcoding one response shape.

 ### Checkpoint Testing Checklist